 May adults come to the Museum without kids?

 Keeping our children safe is our number one priority.
 All adults must be accompanied by a child.
 Private events for adult audiences are exceptions.
 If you're an adult without a child interested in visiting the Museum during regular business hours, you may schedule an appointment with our staff to receive a tour.

 BCM loves pets, just not inside the Museum.
-Service animals are permitted with proper identification.
+Service animals are permitted.

-There is no smoking, or use of tobacco products of any kind, permitted in the Museum.
-Smoking is allowed outside the Civic Center and not less than 20 feet from entrance.
+There is no smoking or use of tobacco products of any kind permitted in the Museum.
+Smoking is allowed outside the Civic Center, no less than 20 feet from the entrance.

 As an institution that values children and mothers, you are welcome to nurse wherever you feel comfortable.
 If you are in need of more privacy, speak with a museum staff member.

 Yes, you are welcome to take as many photos of your family's experience at the Museum as you would like.
 If you post on social media, remember to tag @BeaumontChildren’sMuseum.

 Please be respectful of other parents' rights to not have their child(ren) photographed.

 Yes, we love working with our volunteers!
 For more information about our volunteer program please go to the volunteer tab.